simonw/csvs-to-sqlite/README.md

                                  text index
       --shape TEXT               Custom shape for the DB table - format is csvcol:dbcol(TYPE),...
+      --filename-column TEXT     Add a column with this name and populate with CSV file name
       --version                  Show the version and exit.
       --help                     Show this message and exit.